 Let Cat’s word-crafting shape sentences, paragraphs, and even lengthy documents on your behalf!
 Put Cat’s 20+ years of writing and teaching experience to work for you in the form of a fiction or website critique or even a workshop.
 Find out why Laird Barron called her, “a formidable presence among contemporary fantasists,” and Andy Duncan declared, “I am inspired, these days, by Cat Rambo.”

 Writing credits include Asimov’s, the Escapist, Huffington Post, the Onion A.V.
 Club, and Weird Tales, while editing experience includes short stories, novels, and web copy.
 Teaching experience includes Johns Hopkins, Indiana University, Bellevue College, and the King County Library System.

-- Short story: developmental edit (250 words of overall feedback) $25; line edit (line by line word/grammar suggestions) $50
+- Short story: developmental edit $50; line edit (line by line word/grammar suggestions) $50

 - All services available in poem form for an additional fee.